Kagu-chan/anki-jpdb.reader/README.md

 - `.failed` - Failed words
 - `.suspended` - Suspended words (for example, through the "Suspend words outside of a given top most common words" feature)
 - `.blacklisted` - Blacklisted words (either individually, or through settings like "Blacklist particles", "Blacklist katakana loanwords", etc.)

-- `.misparsed` - Words that are clearly mistaken by jpdb.
-Only works if the source already has furigana.
+List of pitch pattern classes:
 - `.heiban` - Words that follow the heiban (平板型) pitch accent pattern
 - `.atamadaka` - Words that follow the atamadaka (頭高型) pitch accent pattern
 - `.nakadaka` - Words that follow the nakadaka (中高型) pitch accent pattern
 - `.odaka` - Words that follow the odaka (尾高型) pitch accent pattern
 - `.kifuku` - Words that follow the kifuku (起伏型) pitch accent pattern

+List of miscellaneous classes:
+- `.misparsed` - Words that are clearly mistaken by jpdb.
+Only works if the source already has furigana.
 - `.unknown-pattern` - Words where the pitch accent pattern could not be determined

+List of app container classes:
+- `.base-parser`
+- `.texthooker-parser`
+- `.ex-static-parser`
+- `.readwok-parser`
+- `.ttsu-parser`
+- `.youtube-parser`
+- `.mokuro-parser`
+- `.mokuro-legacy-parser`
+- `.wikipedia-parser`
+- `.asb-player-parser`

 ## Building